TCP/IP

 9 * * *

 IP address.
-This is my local adsl modem
+This is my local adsl modemadsl with built-in

 router function.
 On the second line you see the other side of my adsl